- Exploring Asia on a Holland America Cruise

 The staff took care of pesky issues like passport control and immigration as we sailed from country to country within Asia which took a big burden off of us.
 Plus, they did a great job cleaning our room each day and left us fun towel animals each night while we were at dinner.
 And, for a reasonable charge per bag, we had our laundry done halfway through the cruise.

 If you’re wondering what to pack for the cruise, rest assured that most people on our cruise dressed more for comfort than fashion.
-Passengers wore whatever they want during the day, with most wearing cruise wear like shorts and flip-flops.
+Passengers wore whatever they wanted during the day, with most wearing cruise wear like shorts and flip-flops.
 Except for the three gala nights, dinner attire was smart casual.
 Don’t be frightened by the word “gala” – the dress code is fairly flexible on these nights but with an extra flair.

 The activities on a Holland America cruise are extensive.
 Active travelers can enjoy pools, an onsite spa and pickleball.
 Shoppers can buy flex their bicep muscles during daily art auctions.
 And gamblers can hide out in the casino.
 As for us, these were the entertainment options that we enjoyed most: